Indoor Begonias : cultivation and care

 Begonias produce extremely fine and light seeds, almost like dust.
 These tiny seeds, contained in small capsules, require specific conditions to germinate, including indirect light and constant humidity.

-Did you know? although they are mainly known as indoor or semi-tropical plants, some begonia species and varieties are sufficiently hardy to be grown outdoors in the garden.
+Did you know?
+Although primarily known as indoor or semi-tropical plants, some begonia species and varieties are hardy enough to be grown outdoors in the garden.
 This is the case for the Begonia grandis ssp. evansiana, which can tolerate temperatures as low as -10°C when well protected.

 Spring is the ideal time to plant a begonia in a pot, as temperatures begin to warm and the risk of frost has passed.
 This coincides with the start of the begonia’s active growth season.

-Begonias prefer a light, well-draining substrate rich in organic matter.
-A potting mix specially designed for houseplants or a homemade blend of universal compost, turf and perlite is perfect to prevent water stagnation.
+Begonias thrive in a light, well-draining substrate rich in organic matter.
+A potting mix specially designed for houseplants or a homemade blend of universal compost, turf, and perlite is perfect to prevent waterlogging.
 Adding compost can also enrich the mixture.

-Place the pot in a bright spot, but out of direct sunlight, which could scorch the delicate foliage.
-Indirect light near an east or north-facing window is ideal.
-If growing a flowering begonia, such as Begonia eliator, ensure it receives enough light to encourage flowering.
+Place the pot in a bright spot, but avoid direct sunlight, which can scorch the delicate foliage.
+Indirect light near an east- or north-facing window is ideal.
+If you’re growing a flowering begonia, such as Begonia eliator, ensure it receives enough light to encourage flowering.

-A terracotta pot is ideal, as it allows good root aeration and prevents excess moisture, which is common with begonias.
-The pot size should match the plant: choose one slightly larger than the root ball (about 2–3 cm wider in diameter).
-A pot that’s too large may retain too much water, risking root rot.
+A terracotta pot is ideal, as it allows the roots to breathe and prevents excess moisture, which is common with begonias.
+The pot size should match the plant: choose one slightly larger than the root ball (about 2 to 3 cm wider in diameter).
+A pot that’s too large can retain too much water, risking root rot.
 Ensure it has drainage holes.

 Begonia tuberhybrida

-3. Position the begonia’s root ball, ensuring not to bury the collar (the base of the stems).
+- Position the begonia’s root ball, ensuring the collar (the base of the stems) is not buried.

-4. Fill around the root ball with substrate, lightly firm it, then water to moisten the mixture.
+- Fill in around the root ball with substrate, lightly tamp it down, then water to moisten the mixture.

-Begonias dislike being root-bound but tolerate staying in their original pot as long as the roots aren’t overcrowded or the substrate too compacted.
-Repotting every 2–3 years, ideally in spring, is enough to refresh the substrate and give the plant more space.
+Begonias dislike being cramped, but they tolerate staying in their original pot as long as the roots aren’t overcrowded or the substrate isn’t too compacted.
+Repotting every 2 to 3 years, ideally in spring, is sufficient to refresh the substrate and give the plant more space.
 When repotting, choose a slightly larger pot and replace as much substrate as possible without damaging the roots.

 Begonia hybrida ‘Gryphon’